mandliya/algorithms_and_data_structures/README.md

 #### Linked List
     - STL like implementation (include dir)
     - Find the nth node of linked list from last.
     - Add numbers where each digit of the number is represented by node of a linkedlist.
       Give output as a linked list.
+    - Swap nodes of a linkedlist without swapping data
 #### Tree
     - STL like implementation (include dir)
     - Pretty Print of a tree